Jonatthu/Blogtthu/README.md

 # Blogtthu
-A simple blog system for start simple
+A simple nodejs blog system for start simple

 ## Installation